bogdankjastrzebski/ARP2025LProject2/README.md

 The following is the repository of the project 2 of **Advanced R Programming** course, 2025, summer semester.
 The code can be found in the github repository <https://github.com/bogdankjastrzebski/ARP2025LProject2>.

+Please, review the online repository -- it might have some new changes as compared to the version "May 04".

 # Generating Data
 ```R